MindofLindstrom01/ticket-lifecycle/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-This tutorial outlines the post-install configuration of the open-source help desk ticketing system osTicket.<br />
+This tutorial outlines the lifecycle of a ticket from intake to resolution within the open-source help desk ticketing system osTicket.<br />
-This is a continuation of the <a href="https://github.com/MindofLindstrom01/osticket-prereqs">osTicket - Post-Install Configuration</a>
+This is a continuation of the <a href="https://github.com/MindofLindstrom01/post-install-config">osTicket - Post-Install Configuration</a>
 <br />

 <h2>Environments and Technologies Used</h2>